Last updated: October 11th, 2021

 Why “8020” when all of the profiles are either 40x40mm, 80x40mm or 120x40mm?
 Apparently in the USA, they state the measurement from the centre point for the bolt slot, which on a 40mm section is 20mm.
 You learn something new every day!

 I’ve felt for a long time that sitting in a chassis with flex takes something away from you.
-It’s the loss of mechanical feel of the components you’ve installed.
+It’s the loss of the mechanical feel of the components you’ve installed.
 Take my SQ shifter, for example.
 When I tested the shifter in my Dad’s sim racing rig earlier in the year, I could feel the mechanism between shifts, perhaps as the engineer intended it to feel.

 In my old chassis, there was so much movement between shifts it was impossible to tell the difference between the mechanical movement in the shifter and the movement of the rig itself.
 There’s a lot to be said for accuracy, too.
-If (like mine) your old pedal base was moving 4 degrees on a pedal depression, that could be as much as 5% error over the total pedal travel!
+If (like mine) your old pedal base was moving 4 degrees on a pedal depression, that could be as much as a 5% error over the total pedal travel!
 On a rig with flex, 5% inaccuracy before you’ve even turned into the corner, doesn’t sound good!

 Clearly then, removing flex entirely by upgrading to this Sim Dynamics item has made a significant impact on my driving.